I’m Sorry To Report Instagram Is Bad Now

 Just as people's photos became overwhelming, users figured out how to make Stories “good,” or too good — the right number of times to post per day, how to use stickers and text effectively to be clever and funny, capturing a narrative in four to seven segments.
 The pressure to produce an immaculate selfie just transformed into pressure to create an immaculate multi-segment Story.

-On the other end, there’s now a flood of downright shitty Stories: just a single photo of say, a dog.
+On the other end, there’s now a flood of downright shitty Stories — just a single photo of, say, a dog.
 No text, no stickers, no labels.
-In a word: Boooooring.
+In a word: boooooring.
 Some people are muting Stories now.

 Your friends are probably divided into three groups: never posts, terrible shitposters, and the rare group that posts really entertaining multipart Stories.
 You are one of those, by the way, and I don’t judge you for whichever group you fall into.

-This is the crux of the problem: adding Stories has led to people posting fewer pics to the feed, so the feed is boring.
+This is the crux of the problem: Adding Stories has led to people posting fewer pics to the feed, so the feed is boring.
 And then people either post Stories way too much or not at all because they’re intimidated by the concept of having to post a full, charming narrative.
-Our photo feeds are now ghost towns, and Stories is like sticking your face into a firehose in which a distant acquaintance talks into the camera through an unbearable number of videos.
+Our photo feeds are now ghost towns, and Stories is like sticking your face into a firehose in which a distant acquaintance talks to the camera through an unbearable number of videos.

-Instagram once gave us real and serious feelings of envy or FOMO, but we still loved it for not being as toxic as Twitter, as lame Facebook, or as confusing as Snapchat.
+Instagram once gave us real and serious feelings of envy or FOMO, but we still loved it for not being as toxic as Twitter, as lame as Facebook, or as confusing as Snapchat.
 It was guided by unspoken rules: Don’t post more than once a day; only post good pics.
 We understood these rules; as an experience, it worked.
 Stories ended that.

 I told Instagram how I felt about what it’s become.
 I’ll let you know if they have anything to say.

 Instagram has long resisted adding features that would lead to a cluttered experience.
-There’s no “re-gram” or “share” and there’s no way for regular accounts to post outside links (aside from “link in bio!”).
+There’s no “regram” or “share” and there’s no way for regular accounts to post outside links (aside from “link in bio!”).
 This has kept Instagram a walled garden, mainly of photos.
 Adding Stories was a massive shift in the experience.

 With Stories, Instagram is no longer an oasis away from the internet; it’s a full blast of it right into your face.
-There is certainly something fun and fresh about Stories, and they’re often used in clever ways.
-But they come at a price: some piece of blissful happiness is forever gone.
+There is certainly something fun and fresh about Stories, and it's often used in clever ways.
+But it comes at a price: Some piece of blissful happiness is forever gone.

 Teens Also Sometimes Quit Social Media